Lunar magma ocean

 The Lunar Magma Ocean (LMO) is the layer of molten rock that is theorized to have been present on the surface of the Moon.
-The Lunar Magma Ocean was likely present on the Moon from the time of the Moon's formation (about 4.5 or 4.4 billion years ago) to tens or hundreds of millions years after that time.
-It is a thermodynamic consequence of the Moon's relatively rapid formation in the aftermath of a giant impact between the proto-Earth and another planetary body.
+The LMO was likely present on the Moon from the time of the Moon's formation (about 4.5 or 4.4 billion years ago) to tens or hundreds of millions of years after that time.
+The LMO was a thermodynamic consequence of the Moon's relatively rapid formation in the aftermath of a giant impact between the proto-Earth and another planetary body.
 As the Moon accreted from the debris from the giant impact, gravitational potential energy was converted to thermal energy.
 Due to the rapid accretion of the Moon (in about a month to a year), thermal energy was trapped since it did not have sufficient time to thermally radiate away energy through the lunar surface.
-The subsequent thermochemical evolution of the Lunar Magma Ocean explains the Moon's largely anorthositic crust, europium anomaly, and KREEP material.
+The subsequent thermochemical evolution of the LMO explains the Moon's largely anorthositic crust, europium anomaly, and KREEP material.

-The Lunar Magma Ocean was initially proposed by two groups in 1970 after they analyzed anorthositic rock fragments found in the Apollo 11 sample collection.
+The LMO was initially proposed by two groups in 1970 after they analyzed anorthositic rock fragments found in the Apollo 11 sample collection.
 Wood et al. used fragments of bulk sample 10085 for their analyses.
-Ferroan anorthosite rocks found during the Apollo program are composed primarily (over 90%) of the mineral plagioclase.
-More specifically, ferroan anorthosite rocks found on the Moon consist of the calcium (Ca) end-member of plagioclase (i.e., anorthite).
+Ferroan anorthosite (FAN) rocks found during the Apollo program are composed primarily (over 90%) of the mineral plagioclase.
+More specifically, FAN rocks found on the Moon consist of the calcium (Ca) end-member of plagioclase (i.e., anorthite).
 This suggests that at least upper layers of the Moon were molten in the past due to the purity of lunar anorthosites and the fact that anorthite generally has a high crystallization temperature.

 Initial state

-There are three important parameters when considering the initial state of the Lunar Magma Ocean: chemical composition, depth, and temperature.
+There are three important parameters when considering the initial state of the LMO: chemical composition, depth, and temperature.
 These three parameters largely determine the thermochemical evolution.
-For the Lunar Magma Ocean, there are uncertainties associated with each of these initial conditions.
+For the LMO, there are uncertainties associated with each of these initial conditions.
 A typical initial chemical composition is 47.1% SiO2, 33.1% MgO, 12.0% FeO, 4.0% Al2O3, and 3.0% CaO (with minor contributions from other molecules), along with an initial depth of 1,000 km and a basal temperature of 1,900 K.

 Initial chemical composition and depth

-Initial chemical composition of the Lunar Magma Ocean is estimated based on the chemistry of lunar samples, along with the chemical composition and thickness of the current lunar crust.
+Initial chemical composition of the LMO is estimated based on the chemistry of lunar samples, along with the chemical composition and thickness of the current lunar crust.
 For computer modeling purposes, the initial chemical composition is typically defined by weight percent based on a system of basic molecules such as SiO2, MgO, FeO, Al2O3, and CaO.
-Seven example initial chemical compositions of the Lunar Magma Ocean from the literature are shown in the figure to the right.
+Seven example initial chemical compositions of the LMO from the literature are shown in the figure to the right.
 These compositions are generally similar to the composition of the Earth's mantle with the main difference being some (e.g., Taylor Whole Moon) or no enhancement (e.g., Lunar Primitive Upper Mantle) of refractory elements.

-The estimated initial depth of the Lunar Magma Ocean varies from 100 km to the radius of the Moon.
+The estimated initial depth of the LMO varies from 100 km to the radius of the Moon.